Thyroid Health Tips

 Your Thyroid Needs a Constant Supply of Iodine to function properly.

-The thyroid gland loves iodine.
-You need enough in your body to help support a healthy thyroid function because your thyroid uses iodine to help produce thyroid hormone.
+The thyroid gland requires iodine to produce thyroid hormones like thyroxine (T4) and triiodothyronine (T3).
+You need enough iodine in your diet to help support a healthy thyroid function, because your thyroid uses this mineral to create hormones that regulate metabolism, energy, and growth.
 Unfortunately, your body doesn’t produce iodine by itself.

 Iodine is supplied by eating foods that contain good levels of it.
-You can get iodine from bread and table salt in the United States.
+You can get iodine from bread and iodized table salt in the United States.
 These foods were originally specially formulated with iodine in 1924 to combat the wave of iodine deficiency found all over the United States.
-Not having enough iodine in your diet can lead to goiter, and in severe cases, cretinism (severe mental retardation in infants).
-It can lead to hypothyroidism, which is when the thyroid cannot get enough iodine to produce the hormones your body needs to function
+Not having enough iodine in your diet can lead to goiter, and in severe cases, cretinism (severe developmental issues in infants).
+It can also lead to hypothyroidism, a condition where the thyroid cannot get enough iodine to produce the hormones your body needs to function properly.

 THYROID DISEASE SIGNS & SYMPTOMS